rocketvalidator/docs-rocketvalidator/docs/api/resources.md

 A Schedule represents a programmed report that will be run on a given periodicity, or after a deploy webhook is received.

 Think of a Scheduled Report as a regular <a href="#report">Report</a>, that can be set to run automatically on a defined schedule or via <a href="deploy-hooks.md">deploy hooks</a>.

+## Device

+A Device represents the viewport settings for <a href="device-viewport-emulation">Device Viewport Emulation</a>, including viewport width and height, scale factor, rotation, and others.